At West 1 Health, we know that life can be tough on a woman’s body, particularly during pregnancy, birth and beyond.

 Childbirth can lead to pelvic floor issues, which can be a source of embarrassment for many women.
 But those potentially embarrassing conditions aren’t limited to new mums – urine incontinence issues can affect all women.

-At West 1 Physiotherapy and Pilates we only employ specialist female urinary dysfunction practitioners, so you’ll feel completely comfortable discussing personal symptoms and rehabilitation plans with an expert.
+We only employ specialist female urinary dysfunction practitioners, so you’ll feel completely comfortable discussing personal symptoms and rehabilitation plans with an expert.

 Our women’s health care is simple, straightforward and designed to make things as easy as possible for you.